MarkHedleyJones/dmenu-extended/README.md

 * **dmenu**, preferably version 4.5 or later.

 ## Installation
-Clone this repository or download the zip and extract.
+Clone this repository *or* download the zip and extract its contents.

-You can try dmenu-extended without installation by running `python dmenu_extended.py` from within the dmenu-extended folder.
+You can try dmenu-extended without installation by running `python dmenu_extended.py` from within the extracted folder.

 ### Global install
 Execute `sudo python setup.py install` from within the dmenu-extended directory.